RedBeardLab/zeeSQL-doc/docs/secondary-indexes.md

 On top of the secondary index table, it is possible to add SQLite indexes.

-For instance we might want to know how many users have a particular score.
+For instance, we might want to know how many users have a particular score.
 If there are a lot of users, this query might be slow.

 ```